 - a) The parties agree to create a TDIF for the purpose of designing and recommending a procedure for awarding special grants to bargaining unit members.
 The Superintendent and the President of the BTU shall each select three (3) representatives to serve on the Committee. - b) The funding for the Grants shall be \$1,514,248 annually, except that such funding shall be suspended for the 2011-2012 school year.
 All unspent funds shall be carried over to the following fiscal year.
-Up to \$42,500 shall be deducted from the TDIF fund to pay for up to one-half the administrative costs associated with this program.
-It is the intent of the parties to notify applicants of the disposition of their grant applications within 65 days after the close of the application period.
-This program shall be administered by the Division of Human Resources & Equity. - c) Examples of items which might be considered for special grants include differential staffing programs, research projects to strengthen curriculum, career ladder stipends, attendance at a center for creative learning, etc. - d) The Committee is hereby authorized by the parties to issue a recommendation to the President of the Broward Teachers Union and the Chief Human Resources & Equity Officer who are authorized to reach a final agreement on the procedures which will be printed and distributed to all work locations and will become part of this Agreement. - e) Teachers with a minimum of five (5) consecutive years of satisfactory service for the SBBC may apply for workshop and conference reimbursement to a maximum of \$1,000 per teacher.
+Up to \$42,500 shall be deducted from the TDIF fund to pay for up to one-half (1/2) the administrative costs associated with this program.
+It is the intent of the parties to notify applicants of the disposition of their grant applications within sixty-five (65) days after the close of the application period.
+This program shall be administered by the Division of Human Resources & Equity. - c) Examples of items which might be considered for special grants include differential staffing programs, research projects to strengthen curriculum, career ladder stipends, attendance at a center for creative learning, etc. - d) The Committee is hereby authorized by the parties to issue a recommendation to the President of the BTU and the Chief Human Resources & Equity Officer who are authorized to reach a final agreement on the procedures which will be printed and distributed to all work locations and will become part of this Agreement. - e) Teachers with a minimum of five (5) consecutive years of satisfactory service for the SBBC may apply for workshop and conference reimbursement to a maximum of \$1,000 per teacher.
 The WCCI applications will be divided into three (3) groups.
-Group A will consist of teachers with 5-13 years of continuous experience in the teachers' bargaining unit.
+Group A will consist of teachers with five (5) to thirteen (13) years of continuous experience in the teachers'

-Group B will consist of teachers with 14-21 years of continuous experience in the teachers' bargaining unit.
-Group C will consist of teachers with 22 or more years of continuous experience in the teachers' bargaining unit.
-The available funds for WCCI-TDIF applications will be allocated according to the following - Group A will receive 25% of the available funds, Group B will receive 35% of available funds and Group C will receive 40% of available funds.
+bargaining unit.
+Group B will consist of teachers with fourteen (14) to twenty-one (21) years of continuous experience in the teachers' bargaining unit.
+Group C will consist of teachers with twenty-two (22) or more years of continuous experience in the teachers' bargaining unit.
+The available funds for WCCI-TDIF applications will be allocated according to the following - Group A will receive twenty-five percent (25%) of the available funds, Group B will receive thirty-five percent (35%) of available funds and Group C will receive forty percent (40%) of available funds.

 The applicants chosen will alternate every other year (within each group) from highest to lowest seniority, and then lowest to highest seniority to make the process more equitable for teachers at all levels.
-In school years beginning in odd numbered years, the most seniored teachers within the group will have priority, in school years beginning in even numbered years, the least seniored teachers within the group will have priority.
+In school years beginning in odd numbered years, the most senior teachers within the group will have priority, in school years beginning in even numbered years, the least senior teachers within the group will have priority.
 Funding will be awarded in the manner commencing in the 2010-2011 school year.